 San Francisco, CA — A man who borrowed a gun for protection after he and his family experienced random violence in a San Francisco housing project was acquitted Thursday after a jury determined his actions were necessary.

-Jurors deliberated five hours before finding Johnny Stone, 23, not guilty of one misdemeanor count of carrying a concealed weapon.
+Jurors deliberated five hours before finding Johnny Stone, 23, not guilty of one misdemeanor count of carrying a concealed weapon, if you like guns then check out best Goog Gun.
 The jury hung on a second misdemeanor charge, carrying a loaded weapon.
 A third charge, possession of nunchaku, was dismissed by the judge after finding there wasn’t sufficient evidence for that charge to go to jury.

 Stone, of Reno, was arrested Sept.
 9, 2009 while visiting family members in the Sunnydale public housing projects.
 Stone, who had never been arrested, had reason to be fearful in the high-crime area, said his attorney, Deputy Public Defender Ariel Boyce-Smith.
 Stone had been robbed on a previous visit and his cousin had been shot in the ankle on the same block.
 After Stone arrived from Reno that day, he was startled by the sound of nearby gunshots.

 Shortly after 9:30 p.m., Stone’s family asked him to retrieve baby food and diapers from his parked car for his crying niece.
 A relative offered to let the fearful visitor borrow her gun for the short trip, Boyce-Smith said.